 Camps are a vital part of life at MLC School.
 From the Year 2 Camp in Galston to the Year 12 Leadership Conference, girls are offered a multitude of opportunities to build friendships, expand their horizons and dare to be more.

 In addition to camps involving whole year groups, a number of special interest camps are offered, including Rowing Camp and Music Camp.

-Each year the Year 7 girls return from the camp full of excitement – they love the opportunity to camp, taking turns to stay in cabins for one night, and outside in tents for another night, and even enjoy cooking their own meals outside.
+Each year the girls return from camp full of excitement – they love the opportunity to camp, staying overnight, and even enjoy cooking their own meals.

 The MLC School Rowing camp is held in January of every year and is an integral part of the school's rowing season in the lead up into the Term 1 regattas and Schoolgirl Head of River.
 Students row and train two to three times each day, both on the water and on land training.
 Rowing Camp is held off site, currently at Bathurst, and training is held on Ben Chifley Dam, which allows the rowing squad a unique opportunity to come together as a team across year groups, to continue the culture of performance, camaraderie and teamwork.